START SCHOOL LATER

 National Legislation

-ZZZ's to A's Act (HR8787), introduced by U.S. Representative Zoe Lofgren directs the U.S. Secretary of Education to conduct a study to determine the relationship between school start times and adolescent health, well-being, and performance.
-(Introduced August 31, 2022)
+ZZZ's to A's Act (HR8897), sponsored by U.S. Representative Zoe Lofgren directs the U.S. Secretary of Education to conduct a study to determine the relationship between school start times and adolescent health, well-being, and performance. (re-introduced June 28, 2024) Referred to the House Committee on Education and the Workforce 96/28/24)

 Back to the Future